rundexter/documentation/source/includes/_modules.md

 this.complete({ data: cache });
 ```

 Fetch globally stored information assigned during the use of this app.
-We're not placing any restrictions on how you use this, so you should do so both carefully and sparingly.

-Available keys and values are determined by individual modules and will vary from App to App.

 ### dexter.globals()
 ```javascript